frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 $ docker pull dpage/pgadmin4
 ```

-Create a separate network for Postgres and PGAdmin containers, so that they can interact with each other.
+Create a separate network for Postgres and pgAdmin containers, so that they can interact with each other.

 ```
 $ docker network create <network_name>